-Kathryn Paxman is the daughter of Bill and Margaret Pope, longtime great supporters of the International Center for Law and Religion Studies.
-She and her husband, David, served a humanitarian mission in Argentina for the LDS Church; she also had the opportunity to serve as a volunteer in the LDS Perpetual Education Fund for three years.
+Kathryn Paxman is the daughter of Bill and Margaret Pope, who were great supporters of ICLRS for many years.
 Kathryn taught school for a few years, having received her bachelor’s degree at BYU in Special Education.
 Kathryn had moved her family from California to Utah after her first husband had passed away to attend BYU.
 She loves children with special needs; her youngest child is a delightful Down syndrome girl.
-Kathryn loves being the mother of a large blended family of 10 children and 36 grandchildren
+Kathryn loves being the mother of a large blended family of 10 children and 36 grandchildren.